mrdago/MMM-Pimatic/README.md

 # Module: MMM-Pimatic
 This [MagicMirror](https://github.com/MichMich/MagicMirror) module connects to a [pimatic](https://pimatic.org/) home automation server to listen on device attribute changes.
 Received values are compared to a default value and differing values are displayed as notifications on the MagicMirror screen in a **Notification Board**.
 Optional an audio alarm can be triggered.
-As example, in case of an received emergency alarm a sirene sound file (mp3) can be played once or in endless loop by omxplayer (see example in config.js-Pimatic).<br>
+As an example, in case of an received emergency alarm a sirene sound file (mp3) can be played once or in endless loop by omxplayer (see example in config.js-Pimatic).<br>

 **Notification Board:**